Why we started CooperRiis, a Non-profit Residential Healing Community…

 A Place where Hope is Restored

-Sixteen years later, CooperRiis is a nationally recognized nonprofit mental health treatment center and now based in two locations, a 94-acre working farm in Mill Spring, a 4-acre residential campus in Asheville; a growing transitional living program in Asheville allowing clients to gradually Transistion into their own homes.
+Seventeen years later, CooperRiis is a nationally recognized nonprofit mental health treatment center and now based in two locations, a 94-acre working farm in Mill Spring, a 4-acre residential campus in Asheville; a growing transitional living program in Asheville allowing clients to gradually transition into their own homes.

 In November 2019, a Supported College Program was added to the Asheville Campus; a program for residents who want to pursue post-secondary education as part of their mental health recovery.
 Designed for individuals whose college experience has been interrupted or inhibited by mental heath challenges, the College Program integrates educational services and supports with our powerful approach to mental health treatment and within close proximity to some of the region’s best colleges and universities.